futureverse/future.callr/revdep/problems.md

 *   checking package dependencies ...
 ERROR
     ```
-    Packages required but not available:
-      'ggVennDiagram', 'ipc', 'Matrix', 'netgwas'
+    Packages required but not available: 'ggVennDiagram', 'ipc', 'netgwas'

     See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
     manual.